Primitive (Vehicle Accessible) Campsites

-Campers are required to place tents in designated areas only.
+Place tents in designated areas only.
 Desert resources are fragile.
 You must haul out both your human waste and trash.
-You can buy a portable privy at all permit issuing stations.
+You can buy a portable privy at all permit-issuing stations.
 Downed wood is critical to desert ecology.
-Gathering firewood is prohibited.
-Bring your own firewood or purchase it at Sauceda.
+Gathering firewood is prohibited; you must bring your own.
 Charcoal cooking fires and containerized fuel stoves are allowed.
 Pack out your ashes or deposit them in the fire ring.
 The maximum stay per permit is 14 nights.
 Individual campsites have an eight-person and three-vehicle limit.
 Group campsites have a 12-person and five-vehicle limit.
 Equestrian staging campsites have a 24-person and 12-vehicle limit.

 Highway-access camping areas are located along River Road (FM 170) at Arenosa, Lower and Upper Madera (Monilla) Canyon, and at Grassy Banks River Access.
 One campground is on the north side of FM 170 at the Contrabando West Trailhead; it does not have river access or a toilet facility.
 Self-composting toilets are at Colorado Canyon, Madera Canyon, Grassy Banks and the Contrabando Movie Set site.

 No other facilities, water/electrical hookups, or dump stations are available.
 Due to road conditions, motor homes and large recreational vehicles may not be able to enter backcountry park areas.
 Shower and restroom facilities are available at the Visitor’s Center at Sauceda Headquarters.